owasp-dep-scan/dep-scan/README.md

 dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities, advisories and license limitations.
 Both local repositories and container images are supported as input.
 The tool is ideal for CI environments with built-in build breaker logic.

-If you have just come across this repo, probably the best place to start is to checkout the parent project [slscan](https://slscan.io) which include depscan along with a number of other tools.

 ## Features

-- Local repos and container image based scanning with CVE insights
+- Scan local repos, Linux container images, and OS to identify known CVEs and quick insights
 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
-- Suggest optimal fix version by package group (See suggest mode)
+- Suggest optimal fix version for vulnerable packages (See suggest mode)
 - Perform deep packages risk audit for dependency confusion attacks and maintenance risks (See risk audit)

 ![Depscan insights](docs/depscan-latest.png)